on the sphere can

 On the other hand, following the mathematical and CMB litterature tradition,

-HEALPix defines a cartesian referential with the and
+HEALPix defines a cartesian referential with the

 axes pointing